DependableSystemsLab/specguard/docker/README.md

 # SpecGuard: Docker

-We provide two separate Docker containers for the drone and the rover, each designed to installation the necessary dependencies and autopilot software.
+We provide two separate Docker containers for the drone and the rover, each designed to install the necessary dependencies and autopilot software.

 ## Setup
 The Docker containers are designed to mount the `environments`, `drone`, and `rover` directories.
-This setup allows uers to create and modify configuration files or environment settings outside the containers while seamlessly using them inside the containers.
+This setup allows users to create and modify configuration files or environment settings outside the containers while seamlessly using them inside the containers.

 1. **NVIDIA Container Toolkit**: Install Docker and NVIDIA Container Toolkit.
 Installation instructions are [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
 2. **Environment Binaries**: Ensure that the environment binaries are in the `environments` directory.
 This allows the binaries to be shared across multiple container instances.